scheme-requests-for-implementation/srfi-126/srfi-126.md

 unspecified.
 Return values of `proc` are ignored.
 `Hashtable-walk` returns an unspecified value.

-- `(hashtable-map! hashtable proc)` (procedure)
+- `(hashtable-update-all! hashtable proc)` (procedure)

 `Proc` should accept two arguments, should return a single value, and should not mutate `hashtable`.
-The `hashtable-map!` procedure applies `proc` once for every association in `hashtable`, passing it the key and value as arguments, and changes the value of the association to the return value of `proc`.
-The order in which `proc` is applied to the associations is unspecified.  `Hashtable-map!` returns an unspecified value.
+The `hashtable-update-all!` procedure applies `proc` once for every association in `hashtable`, passing it the key and value as arguments, and changes the value of the association to the return value of `proc`.
+The order in which `proc` is applied to the associations is unspecified.
+`Hashtable-update-all!` returns an unspecified value.

 - `(hashtable-prune! hashtable proc)` (procedure)